alemohamad/apple-tutorial-swiftui/README.md

 In this section, you’ll use a vertical stack to place the title above a horizontal stack that contains details about the park.

+## Section 4: Create a Custom Image View

+With the name and location views all set, the next step is to add an image for the landmark.

+Instead of adding more code in this file, you’ll create a custom view that applies a mask, border, and drop shadow to the image.